UniMath/agda-unimath/src/foundation/strict-symmetrization-binary-relations.lagda.md

 ### The strict symmetrization of a reflexive relation is reflexive

 In fact, `R` does not have to be reflexive for the strict symmetrization to be reflexive.
-It suffices that there, for every element of `A` is some other element that relates to it.
-For instance, every relation with an initial element will have strict symmetrization that is reflexive.
+It suffices that there for every element of `A` is some other element that relates to it.
+For instance, the strict symmetrization of a relation with an initial element is always reflexive.

 ```agda
 module _